adrianmcli/truffle-next/README.md

 - A Next.js project resides in the `client` directory with a symlink to the output folder of the contract ABI definitions.
 The Next.js app also provides a simple skeleton for connecting to and interacting with the smart contract on a network.

+For more information on how the frontend works, go read the [README.md](https://github.com/adrianmcli/truffle-next/blob/master/client/README.md) located in the `client` directory.

 ## Installation

 1. Install Truffle globally.